Dental Veneers Lincoln, NE

 The Dental Veneer Placement Process

 Creating beautiful veneers requires both technical precision and artistic vision.
 During your initial consultation, Dr. Pauley examines your teeth, discusses your aesthetic goals, and helps you understand which type of veneer best suits your needs and budget.
-Digital imaging technology allows you to preview potential results before any treatment begins, ensuring you feel confident about your decision.
+Digital imaging technology allows you to preview potential results before any treatment begins, so you feel confident about your decision.

 The preparation appointment involves removing a thin layer of enamel from the front surface of each tooth receiving a veneer.
-This step, which typically removes between 0.3 and 0.7 millimeters of tooth structure, creates space for the veneer while maintaining a natural profile that does not look bulky or artificial.
+This step, which typically removes between 0.3 and 0.7 millimeters of tooth structure, creates space for the veneer while maintaining a natural profile that does not look bulky.
 Modern preparation techniques preserve as much healthy tooth structure as possible, with some ultra-thin veneer options requiring minimal to no tooth reduction.

 Caring for Your Veneers

-• Regular flossing: This helps remove plaque and food particles from between teeth once per day, paying special attention to the gum line where veneers meet natural tooth structure.
+• Daily brushing and flossing: Use a non-abrasive toothpaste and a soft-bristled toothbrush twice daily, and floss once per day with attention to the gum line where veneers meet natural tooth structure.

-Addressing Common Concerns About Veneers
+Common Questions About Veneers

 Alternatives to Traditional Veneers